jasongrimes/grimesit-mm/_pages/services.md

 Data is the molten core of a web business, and it needs to be stored and used in a secure and efficient way.

-An RDBMS like Postgres or MySQL is often a good choice for the core data store.
+An RDBMS like Postgres or MySQL is often a good choice for the core data store. though a NoSQL store like MongoDB can have its place.
-I spent many years pushing them to their limits to scale web applications.
+I spent many years pushing MySQL to its limits (and Postgres, to a lesser extent) to scale web applications.
-ORM libraries are useful for the majority of basic database interactions, but raw SQL is also needed to work with the more interesting cross-sections of data.
+ORM libraries are useful for the majority of basic database interactions, Raw SQL is also needed to work with the more interesting cross-sections of data.

-To make powerful usr of the core business though a NoSQL store like MongoDB can have its place.
-I use other data technologies as needed for specialized purposes, like Redis, Elasticsearch, Memcache, and OpenAI.
+Many other technologies can leverage or compile the core business data for a variety of specialized purposes, like Redis, Elasticsearch, Memcache, or OpenAI.

 ### Business logic and APIs